-What divides the two nostrils of the nose is a cartilage known as the nasal septum.
+The cartilage and bone between the two nostrils that divides the inside of the nose into a left and right side is known as the nasal septum.
 There is no such thing as a “perfectly straight” nasal septum.
 A deviated nasal septum occurs when the nasal septum is deflected into one or both sides of the nose and causes symptoms such as difficulty breathing.
-Medical conditions caused by a deviated septum even further.
-Conditions can arise causing snoring, sleep apnea or even sinus infections.
-A deviated nasal septum may be from birth, from normal aging, or as a result of trauma.
+Medical conditions caused by a deviated septum include snoring, sleep apnea or even sinus infections.
+A deviated nasal septum may inherited from your family, from normal aging, or as a result of trauma.
 Diagnosis of a deviated nasal septum is based on a complete history and examination of the nose.

 Turbinates are the large mucosal covered bony structures on either side of the nasal septum inside the nose.
 Enlarged turbinates, or turbinate hypertrophy, are caused by turbinate irritation or allergies and may grow to fill an area left by a deviated nasal septum.
 The swelling may be treated by nasal sprays or oral medication.
 Allergy testing may be needed to determine the triggers that contribute to the nasal congestion, so they can be avoided or treated.

 Causes Of A Deviated Septum

 Symptoms Of A Deviated Septum

-Symptoms of a deviated septum almost always include nasal congestion.
-This nasal congestion is typically chronic and manifests itself more on one side than the other.
+Symptoms of a deviated septum almost always include nasal obstruction.
+This nasal congestion is typically chronic and generally manifests itself more on one side than the other.
 Another symptom is irritation of the nose at the front of the septum on the deviated side.
-This can lead to frequent nosebleeds, crusting on that side, and facial pain in the area of the nose.
+This can lead to frequent nosebleeds, crusting on that side, and facial pain in that area of the nose.
 Other common symptoms of a deviated septum include headaches and postnasal drip.
 A deviated septum can also predispose you to episodes of acute or chronic sinusitis.